Metallic Contact Contributions in Thermal Hall Conductivity Measurements: introduction

 A notable fact is that metallic components are commonly used in recent measurements of the THE.
-In contrast, early experiments deliberately avoided metallic components to minimize spurious contributions from conducting electrons~\cite{strohm2003magneto}.
-Later studies show that using metals as heat sinks has a negligible effect on the measurements~\cite{Inyushkin2007,hirschberger2015large}.
-On the other hand, besides heat sinks, metallic contacts are also widely employed to ensure efficient thermal connections~\cite{jiang2022phonon,chen2022large,PhysRevB.105.115101,PhysRevB.109.104304,uehara2022phonon,grissonnanche2020chiral}.
+In contrast, early experiments carefully avoided metallic components to minimize spurious contributions from conducting electrons~\cite{strohm2003magneto}.
+Later studies show that metallic heat sinks have negligible effects on measurements~\cite{Inyushkin2007,hirschberger2015large}, although there is a report suggesting otherwise~\cite{yamashita2019thermal}.
+Besides heat sinks, metallic contacts are also widely employed to ensure efficient thermal connections~\cite{jiang2022phonon,chen2022large,PhysRevB.105.115101,PhysRevB.109.104304,uehara2022phonon,grissonnanche2020chiral}.

-However, employing metallic contacts in THE measurements introduces a potential issue.
+Employing metallic contacts in THE measurements introduces a potential issue.
 When a heat current flows through a sample, a portion of the heat current will inevitably enter metallic contacts that are in direct contact with the sample.
 Under a magnetic field, this bypass heat current can induce a transverse temperature gradient within the metallic contacts, giving rise to spurious thermal Hall signals.
 Although these contacts are usually much smaller in geometry than the sample and may appear insignificant, their spurious contribution to the measured thermal Hall coefficients is not necessarily negligible, as metals have much larger thermal Hall conductivities than insulators.
 This naturally raises a question: What is the influence of metallic contacts on the experimental results?